shamsch/SolitaAssignment/README.md

 - [x] Endpoints to store new journeys data or new bicycle stations
   - Backend has an POST endpoint to store new journeys data with `api/journeys/add` endpoint.
 Frontend has a form that can be used to store new journeys data.
 - [x] Running backend in Docker
   - Backend can be run inside a Docker container.
-Checkout to `docker` branch on the backend repository.
 Run `docker-compose up` to start the Docker container.
-Server will be available on `http://localhost:3000`.
+Server will be available on `http://localhost:3001`.
+Spin up the frontend from `docker-version` branch instead of `main` branch to connect to the backend running in the Docker container.
 - [x] Running backend in Cloud
   - Backend runs on Heroku.
 Also the database is hosted on AWS RDS.
 The frontend is hosted with Netlify.
 - [ ] Implement E2E tests